-Many historians believe goldfish were the first fish to be raised as pets and date back to 800 AD in China.
+Many historians believe goldfish were the first fish to be raised as pets from as far back as 800 AD in China.
 In ancient China, goldfish were considered a symbol of wealth and were kept in ornamental bowls and water ponds.
-People soon realized that goldfish could recognize their humans.
-They would also exhibit social behaviors.
-Today goldfish are one of the most popular pets in the world.
+People soon realized that goldfish could recognize their humans and would exhibit social behaviors.
+Today, goldfish are one of the most popular pets in the world.

-An interesting goldfish fact is that goldfish have been shown to have a memory span of up to three months.
-They can distinguish between various shapes, colors and sounds.
-Some have been trained via positive reinforcement to accomplish tricks such as fetching and soccer.
+Goldfish are smart!
+Goldfish have been shown to have a memory span of up to three months.
+They can distinguish between various shapes, colors, and sounds.
+Some have been trained via positive reinforcement to accomplish tricks such as fetching and playing soccer.

-Goldfish are an excellent choice for the aquarium.
-They are interesting in their social behaviors and there is a great deal of variety.
+Goldfish are an excellent choice for an aquarium.
+They are interesting in their social behaviors, and they come in a great variety of shapes and colors.
 Goldfish colors range from gorgeous metallic gold and reds to a variety of other shades and sheens.
-Forms are also quite variable with fancy goldfish that have single or twin tail fins, elongate to rounded bodies, and different shaped heads and eyes.
+Forms are also quite variable with fancy goldfish that have single or twin tail fins, elongated or rounded bodies, and differently shaped heads and eyes.

 In a planted aquarium or water pond, goldfish will provide a beautiful and mesmerizing hobby.
 These hardy, undemanding fish are not too fussy about their food or water conditions.
-Put them in an aquarium with plant thickets and some rocks and you have a wonderful display.
-Goldfish simply make great pets!
+Put them in an aquarium with plant thickets and some rocks, and you have a wonderful display.
+Simply put, goldfish make great pets!

-In spite of their good nature and low demands however, taking care of goldfish does mean a bit of work and some common sense.
-The life span of your gold fish and the level of attachment formed between you will depend on the care you provide.
-Read about the type of Goldfish you are considering.
-You will learn about its unique characteristics and how to care for it.
-Taking care of goldfish is not only fun, but will ensure a long, happy life for your pet!
+In spite of their good nature and low demands, however, taking care of goldfish requires a bit of work and some common sense.
+The lifespan of your goldfish and the level of attachment formed between you will depend on the care you provide.
+Reading up about the type of goldfish you are considering will help you understand both your pet's unique characteristics and how to care for it.
+Taking care of goldfish is not only fun but will ensure a long, happy life for your pet.

 The keeping of goldfish dates back to 800 AD.
 The fancy goldfish we see today are the descendants of a wild carp from Asia (Siberia), the Prussian Carp Carassius gibelio (syn: Carassius auratus gibelio) described by Bloch in 1782.
-For many years it was believed that goldfish had originated from the Crucian Carp or Golden Carp Carassius auratus auratus described by Linnaeus in 1758, but more recent research is pointing toward the former.
+For many years, it was believed that goldfish had originated from the Crucian Carp or Golden Carp Carassius auratus auratus described by Linnaeus in 1758, but recent research points toward the former.

-Goldfish were originally developed in China, but by the 1500's goldfish were traded to Japan.
-They were finally traded to Europe in the 1600's and to America in the 1800's.
-During the early times, it wasn't easy transporting freshwater fish around the globe.
-There weren't filtration systems or airplanes back then and many fish died in route.
+Goldfish were originally developed in China and were traded to Japan by the 1500s.
+They arrived in Europe in the 1600s and made it to America in the 1800s.
+During these early times, it wasn't easy transporting freshwater fish around the globe.
+Early aquarists had neither filtration systems nor airplanes, and many fish died en route.
 Those that did survive were worth considerable money.
-By the late 1800's many of the problems regarding keeping fish as pets started to be resolved.
+By the late 1800s, many of the barriers to aquiring and keeping fish as pets started to be resolved.
 Fish farms were set up and new varieties were once again established.

 There are estimated to be over 125 varieties of fancy goldfish, but only about 20 types of goldfish are regularly sold in pet stores.